 How Your Team Can Help Resolve Dialysis Non-Adherence

 As a healthcare professional, you know your treatment plans are only as powerful as your patients’ commitment.
-Your patients’ quality of life not only depends on your expertise dialysis adherencebut also on how well they implement their care plan after they leave your office.
+Your patients’ quality of life not only depends on your expertise but also on how well they implement their care plan after they leave your office.
 And when it comes to patients with end-stage renal disease (ESRD), non-adherence to dialysis and supporting factors such as diet and medication can lead to severe complications and an increased risk of mortality.
 Unfortunately, at least 50 % of hemodialysis patients are believed to be non-adherent, according to a study by the Department of Internal Medicine at Cairo University.

 So what can you and your team do to ensure dialysis patients adhere to their medical treatment plan and drive better outcomes?
 Here are a few things you can do to resolve patient non-adherence.